actions/importer-labs/azure_devops/6-forecast.md

 Here are some key terms of items defined in the forecast report:

-- The `job count` is the total number of completed jobs.
+- The `Job count` is the total number of completed jobs.
-- The `pipeline count` is the number of unique pipelines used.
+- The `Pipeline count` is the number of unique pipelines used.
 - `Execution time` describes the amount of time a runner spent on a job.
 This metric can be used to help plan for the cost of GitHub hosted runners.
   - This metric is correlated to how much you should expect to spend in GitHub Actions.
 This will vary depending on the hardware used for these minutes and the [Actions pricing calculator](https://github.com/pricing/calculator) should be used to estimate a dollar amount.
 - `Queue time` metrics describe the amount of time a job spent waiting for a runner to be available to execute it.